hackclub/hackclub/workshops/hangman_workshop/README.md

     drawing.drawText(-60, -120, "YOU WIN!")
     break
 ```
+- This code comes after the code we just wrote.

-We are drawing our hangman and text, and ending the game and displaying a win or lose message.
+- We are drawing our hangman and text, and ending the game and displaying a win or lose message.

 # Drawing